rbadillap/kotal-documentation/docs/ethereum/examples/ropsten.md

       client: geth
 ```

-Using kotal you can join Ropsten test network simply by deploying this network mainfest.
+Using kotal you can join Ropsten test network simply by deploying this network manifest.

 ```bash
 $ kubectl apply -f ropsten.yaml